ktam069/speech_separation_modified/README.md

 * sox

-To install all the required libraries listed above, run the following command from the *ai_project* folder:
+To install all the required libraries listed above, run the following command:

 ```
 python -m pip install -r requirements.txt